 Additional options are available for selection.

 You can choose the dimensions you want to plot on the vertical and horizontal axes, and which metric to plot.

-By default, the seven top items in terms of total value are plotted the vertical axis, while the other items are aggregated together.
-The other items are summed together and plotted in light grey color.
+The top items in terms of total value are plotted the vertical axis, while the other items are aggregated together.
+The items summed together are plotted in light grey color.

 You can change the number of top items to plot for each axes.